jibinb961/jibinb961/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm [Your Name], a passionate software developer and data enthusiast.
+I'm Jibin, a passionate software developer and data enthusiast.

 ## 🚀 About Me
 - 🔭 I’m currently working on: